abacusai/gh200-llm/README.md

 These days, you can also quantize a 70B or a 72B model (both excellent candidates for finetuning and distillation from reasoner models), by running the `training/quantize_fp8.py` on a on a 2xH100 node, and serve on a single GH200 node.
 The 92GB GPU allows you to host it at full context length in fp8 mode.
 [Lambda Labs](https://lambdalabs.com/) has some great rates for single node GH200 on-demand rentals.

-We can also serve DeepSeek-R1 on a 8xGH200 node (connected using Infiniband) using this docker along with vLLM and Ray
+We can also serve DeepSeek-R1 on a 8xGH200 node (connected using Infiniband) using this docker along with SGLang or vLLM and Ray

 Docker image is published at: `ghcr.io/abacusai/gh200-llm/llm-train-serve:latest`